-For those of us who are really interested in making food as healthy as possible, another issue may arise: a lot of store-bought ingredients for our vegan home-cooked creations are either produced using questionable practices, or contain less-than-healthy components.
+If you’re interested in making food as healthy as possible, you’re probably aware that a lot of store-bought ingredients for our vegan home-cooked creations are either produced using questionable practices, or contain less-than-healthy components.
 Case in point: carrageenan in some non-dairy milks, or hydrogenated oils in many peanut butter brands.

 Thankfully, the vegan blogosphere comes to the rescue!
 With some help from the adventurous vegan folk, we can create just about any vegan staple ingredients at home – from non-dairy milk and tofu to fermented vegetables and various sauces – and make them much healthier than their conventional versions.